ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter6.md

 After he had finished, Jīn Líng poured himself a cup of tea, then took a sip.

-At that moment, a disciple came forward to report to him, he said, “Zōng-zhǔ, Jiāng Zōng-zhǔ is already here waiting for you in the guest room.”
+At that moment, a disciple came forward to report to him; he said, “Zōng-zhǔ, Jiāng Zōng-zhǔ is already here waiting for you in the guest room.”

 Jīn Líng was astonished.
 “Didn’t he ask me to meet him in Yúnmèng in two hours?” he thought, “His lack of patience is really getting worse.”